 During the second wave, hospitals lacked adequate oxygen supply and space for accommodating the patients.
 “Everyone we knew was affected by the virus,” recalled Manorama.
 However, with the support we received at that time, BMSS was able to isolate the patients who couldn’t be admitted to the hospital, and provide them with oxygen, medicines, adequate nutrition, and counseling.
 We appointed professionals to provide counseling support to the community members and patients because the series of events that took place during that time inflicted a sense of fear among them.
 “We conducted health camps during this time through which many individuals benefitted.
 CAC helped us in providing timely care, medicines, dry ration, and counseling to the community members,” shared Manorama.

-BMMS also initiated a vaccination awareness program for its community members.
+BMMS also initiated a vaccination awareness programme for its community members.
 The role played by the Self Help Group (SHG) that BMSS works with during this time was crucial.
 “The women from the SHG made sure that everyone in their families and neighborhood was vaccinated, helping us in reaching many people,” Manorama added.

 Their next focus was resuming work on social protection to ensure that the government schemes meant for the community members reached them.
 They acted as an intermediary between the government and the beneficiaries by facilitating the implementation of many schemes.